alinapradhan/alinapradhan/README.md

   topic: ANNs in prediction and detection of cyberattacks in smartgrids.

-##  Q&A
+## :thinking:  Q&A

-Do we need to heat Mars from bottom to support life ??
+Do we need to heat Mars from bottom to support life ?? :earth_africa: :fire:

-answer:
+answer: :rocket:
 We don't need to heat Mars from the bottom to support life.
 The focus should be on atmospheric engineering, surface warming, and habitat design.